usabilla/usabilla-u4a-cordova/README.md

 ### Requirements

-This version of the react native bridge works with the latest release of `XCode 9.4`.
+This version of the Cordova bridge works with the latest release of `XCode 9.4`.

 ## Usage